biswasprasana001/biswasprasana001/README.md

 ### Hey There, Biswas Here 👋 Welcome To My Profile.

 - 😄 I am a Life - Long Learner & I Believe Firmly with the Idea of Learning by Curiousity instead of Dogma.
-- 👀 Been currently Self - Teaching myself to Become a Full Stack Web Developer with MERN as Tech-Stack.
+- 👀 Been currently Self - Teaching myself to Become a Full Stack Web Developer with MERN as Tech-Stack Since Late September 2021.
 - 🌱 I have completed Responsive Web Design Certification [@freeCodeCamp][fccWebsite] where basically You are given a CourseWork of 300 Hrs after which you receive a Certification only when you complete 5 Projects based on what you just Learned.
 - 📟 Here's the Credentials - [Responsive Web Design Certification][certLink]
 - 🔥  After Finishing it, I am on way to finish JavaScript which 75% Completed.